Smoak, Brewers snap 4-game skid, beat Bauer, Reds 4-2

+MILWAUKEE (AP) — The Brewers picked an unlikely evening to end their run of slow starts.

-MILWAUKEE (AP) — Justin Smoak homered and drove in three runs as the Milwaukee Brewers cooled off Trevor Bauer and snapped a four-game skid with a 4-2 victory over the Cincinnati Reds on Monday night.
+Justin Smoak homered and drove in three runs as Milwaukee cooled off Trevor Bauer and snapped a four-game skid with a 4-2 victory over the Cincinnati Reds on Monday night.

-Omar Narvaez added a solo shot to help the Brewers win their opener of a 10-game homestand.

-Bauer (3-1) began the game with an 0.68 ERA that led the majors, but fell behind 4-0 in the first four innings as the Brewers reversed their season-long trend of slow starts.

-He ended up striking out seven and allowing seven hits, four runs and two walks in 6 1/3 innings.
-Through his first four starts, Bauer ha d given up a total of two runs over 26 1/3 innings.
+Smoak’s first-inning RBI single put the Brewers ahead for good.
 Before Monday, the Brewers had been outscored 37-5 in the opening two innings of games this season.

+“It was really helpful,” said Brewers catcher Omar Narvaez, who added a solo shot.
+“You kind of breathe a little bit more when you call the game when you’re ahead.”

+The Brewers were opening a 10-game homestand after getting swept over the weekend by the last-place Pittsburgh Pirates.

+“The last three days in Pittsburgh, that’s not who we are as a team,” Smoak said.
+“We didn’t play great, but coming home, knowing we’re going to be here for a while and in a short season, you have to go out there every day and try to win ballgames no matter how you do it.
+Our pitching has been great.
+We just have to score some runs, and I feel like we’re more than capable of doing that.”

-Smoak gave Milwaukee a first-inning lead this time as he hit a 3-2 pitch up the middle for a two-out single that brought home Christian Yelich, who had doubled.
+Smoak gave Milwaukee a first-inning lead by hitting a 3-2 pitch up the middle for a two-out single that brought home Christian Yelich, who had doubled.

 Bauer ran into trouble again with two outs in the third when he hit Keston Hiura with a pitch.
 Smoak again delivered on a full-count pitch, hitting a drive into the right-field seats.
 The Brewers made it 4-0 when Narvaez delivered his leadoff drive in the fourth.